 I've seen a very strong correlation between caffeine use & pain.
-Caffeine makes every muscle in your body tighter, including the involuntary muscles in the internal organs.
+Caffeine makes every muscle in your body more tense, including the involuntary muscles in the internal organs.
 If a massage therapy client stops or starts using caffeine, I can feel a difference in their body: more muscle tension with caffeine.
 Increased muscle tension leads to pain.

 Getting off caffeine can reduce your pain, and sometimes eliminates pain.
-Cutting down from a lot to a little helps, going from a little to nothing helps even more.
+Cutting down from a lot to a little helps.
+Going from a little to nothing helps even more.
 Many people are sensitive enough to caffeine that a small amount makes a big difference in their pain and tension.
 Green tea or chocolate are enough to cause pain for many people.
 The only way to find out what effect caffeine has on you is to stop using it.

 Decaffeinated coffee and tea contain enough caffeine to cause tension and pain.
 Decaffeinated coffee can be have almost as much caffeine as regular.

 Caffeine Content of Decaffeinated Coffee - Journal of Analytic Toxicology

 Caffeine and theophylline are central nervous system stimulants.
 They create a stress response, and make your muscles tense.

 Erowid.org Caffeine is in tea, guarana, and yerba mate.

 Caffeine is in: chai, kombucha, sodas, sports gels, energy drinks, and OTC pain drugs.
 Read labels.

 When I ask massage therapy clients about their caffeine use, many people say: